 CREST-certified level

 The next step in the CREST certifications and examinations series is the CREST-certified level, which is meant for seasoned and experienced professionals working in the industry.
-The CREST certification sets a benchmark for experienced tester-level cyber security professionals.
+The CREST certification sets a benchmark for experienced tester-level cybersecurity professionals.

 CREST Certifications Cost